Admios/task-board/README.md

 ## Database Management Scripts

 - `npm run db:keyspace:create` creates a development keyspace in the targeted cluster.
+- `npm run db:keyspace:create-test` creates a test keyspace in the targeted cluster (For e2e testing)
 - `npm run db:migrate` runs database migrations (uses `cassandra-migration`).
+- `npm run db:migrate-test` runs database migrations, but with the test keyspace (for e2e testing)
 - `npm run db:seed` seeds the database with demo data, but only if there are users already in the database.
 It takes five random users and generates them some random tasks.
 - `npm run db:clear` empties the database tables.